PSNI man eyes top job and fan's return

 The Daily Mirror's front page reports that Liverpool FC fan, Sean Cox, from County Meath, who was injured in an attack before the Champions League semi-final, has returned home to Ireland for treatment.

-Mr Cox, 53, sustained head injuries before Liverpool's game at Anfield against Roma last month.
+Mr Cox, 53, sustained head injuries before Liverpool's game at Anfield against AS Roma last month.

 The newspaper reports he is receiving "round-the clock care" at Dublin's Beaumont hospital.